History of the Los Angeles Dodgers: The late 1970s: The early Lasorda years

-For 23 years, beginning in 1954, the Dodgers had been managed by Walter Alston, a quiet and unflappable man who commanded great respect from his players.
-Alston's tenure is the third-longest in baseball history for a manager with a single team, after Connie Mack and John McGraw.
-His retirement near the end of the 1976 season, after winning 7 pennants and 4 World Series titles over his career, cleared the way for an entirely different personality to take the helm of the Dodgers.

-Tommy Lasorda was a 49-year-old former minor-league pitcher who had been the team's top coach under Alston, and before that had been manager of the Dodgers' top minor league team.
-He was colorful and gregarious, an enthusiastic cheerleader in contrast to Alston's taciturn demeanor.
+Alston, after winning 7 pennants and 4 World Series titles over his career, retired 4 games before the end of the 1976 season, passing the position to Tommy Lasorda, a 49-year-old former minor-league pitcher who had been the team's top coach under Alston, and before that had been manager of the Dodgers' top minor league team.
+He was known for being colorful and gregarious cheerleader in contrast to Alston's taciturn demeanor.
 He quickly became a larger-than-life personality, associating with Frank Sinatra and other celebrities, with a penchant for eating Italian food in large volumes.
 He became well known for sayings such as, "If you cut me, I bleed Dodger blue", and for referring to God as "the Great Dodger in the sky".
-Although some considered his persona to be a schtick and found it wearing, his enthusiasm won him a reputation as an "ambassador for baseball", and it is impossible to think of the Dodgers from the late 1970s to the early 1990s without thinking of Lasorda.
+Although some considered his persona to be a schtick and found it wearing, his enthusiasm won him a reputation as an "ambassador for baseball", and made a lasting impression of the Dodgers from the late 1970s to the early 1990s.

 Another transition had recently occurred, higher up in the Dodgers management.
 Walter O'Malley passed control of the team to his son Peter, who would continue to oversee the Dodgers on his family's behalf through 1998.